Bug Fables: The Everlasting Sapling

 This game has a prototype article

-There are a few rooms in the game that are completely inaccessible in a normal playthrough but can be accessed through an edited save file or the test room's room change NPC.
+There are a few rooms that can only be accessed through an edited save file or the test room's room change NPC.

 TestRoom - Room 0